We've independently reviewed this article to make sure it's as accurate as we can make it.

 #2 Control Board

-You can think of the control board as the brain of your dishwasher!
+You can think of the control board as the brain of your countertop dishwasher!
 It coordinates different functions, such as the duration of each cycle and the cycle selection.

 So, once the door is closed, and you press the “Start” button, the control board is responsible for sending 110 volts of electricity to the water valve.